Newsletter Newsletters Events Events Podcasts Videos Africanews

 Switzerland, renowned for its pristine lakes and majestic Alpine peaks, ranks among the world's richest countries whose plant and animal life is under the greatest threat.

-Passage would cost at least another 420 million euros for national and local governments, the Federal Council estimates.
-The initiative would also, for example, prohibit construction of new railway lines through a protected dry meadows — even if such meadow is set aside and developed elsewhere, it says.
+The initiative would have prohibited the construction of new railway lines through a protected dry meadows — even if such meadow is set aside and developed elsewhere, it says.

-“Passage of the biodiversity initiative would severely limit (sustainable) energy and food production, restrict the use of forests and rural areas for tourism, and make construction more expensive,” argues the campaign for a “no” vote on its website.
+“Passage of the biodiversity initiative would severely limit (sustainable) energy and food production, restrict the use of forests and rural areas for tourism, and make construction more expensive,” the campaign for a “no” vote had argued on its website.
 “YES to biodiversity, but NO to the extreme biodiversity initiative.”

 “Diversified nature guarantees air purity, drinkable water, pollination, fertility of the soil, and our food supply,” said a committee that backs the idea.